Overnight Camp

 Cost of Camp

 Thanks to our generous donors, we offer financial assistance so that camp is accessible for most families.
-Please complete the Financial Assistance form if you are interested in need of a reduced rate.
+Please complete the Financial Assistance form if you are in need of a reduced rate.

 Tuition for General Camp (grades 4 – 8):